mendix/docs/content/en/docs/refguide/modeling/pages/common-widget-properties.md

 The template supports both static and dynamic texts.
 It can be edited from the minimized view as well as the pop up.
 Open the pop-up with the **Edit ...** button for a full view of the template and its parameters.

 Placeholders are used to place parameters in the text.
-The placholder follows the format `{i}`, where _i_ is the index of a specific parameter from the [parameter list](#text-template-parameters).
+The placeholder follows the format `{i}`, where _i_ is the index of a specific parameter from the [parameter list](#text-template-parameters).
 Parameters can be referenced multiple times and out of order.

 {{< figure src="/attachments/refguide/modeling/pages/text-widgets/text/caption-edit-button.png" alt="Opening Parameters" width="450" >}}

 #### 10.1.3 Parameters {#text-template-parameters}

-Parameters define what data is used to replace the placeholders in the template and how they are formatted.
+Parameters define what data is inserted into the template and how it is formatted.
+Parameters can refer to object attributes or expressions.
 Editing parameters is done in the pop-up view, which can be opened in two ways:

 * From the properties sidebar: Double click the property (e.g. "Caption") or click the more button (...).
-* From the widget properties form: Click the **Edit ...** button next to the property's textbox.
+* From the widget properties pop-up: Click the **Edit ...** button next to the property's textbox.

-{{/* TODO: Add screenshot with one from the properties view, preferrably a different one using the template */}}

 Parameters have the following settings: